Learning at RCHK

 In this unit the students will study key principles of acting using a range of techniques.
 Students will explore these principles both theoretically and practically and use the skills and techniques to develop characterisation and rehearse material for performance.
 The unit will also enable students to evaluate their rehearsal and performance processes and to consider the relative success of the different acting styles in communicating with an audience.

 Below are the seven modules that are on offer to our IBCP students who take the Hospitality and Culinary Art programme.
-This programme is accredited by Hong Kong Council of Accreditation for Academic and Vocational Qualifications (HKCAAVQ) and recognised under the Qualifications Framework of Hong Kong.
-Students completing this programme can also receive a diploma in Western European Cuisine/Bakery, Pastry and Confectionery/Western Food Preparations programmes that have been accredited by the internationally-renowned Institute of Hospitality and World Association of Chefs Societies.
+This programme is accredited by the Hong Kong Council of Accreditation for Academic and Vocational Qualifications (HKCAAVQ) and recognised under the Qualifications Framework of Hong Kong.
+The programme takes place at the world-class facilities in Pokfulam that include a teaching hotel and a state-of-the-art culinary facility that includes multiple kitchens for diffident world cuisines, molecular gastronomy etc. The International Culinary Institute and the Hotel Management institute employ an international staff of lecturers and are regularly visited by guest lecturers from chefs at Michelin starred restaurants.

 (a) major elements of the hospitality industry